 Cancer involves inherited and acquired gene mutations that confer ectopic expression of proteins and/or create aberrant protein products.
 These alterations disrupt genetic and signaling networks responsible for maintaining homeostasis.

-The Cancer Genetics program (GN) pursues basic and translational research to discover novel cancer genetic and epigenetic mechanisms, to translate mechanistic insights derived principally from mouse models and primary human cancer samples to human cancer, and to leverage the mechanistic insights to advance cancer diagnosis and treatment.
+The Genetic and Epigenetic Mechanisms (GEM) pursues basic and translational research to discover novel cancer genetic and epigenetic mechanisms, to translate mechanistic insights derived principally from mouse models and primary human cancer samples to human cancer, and to leverage the mechanistic insights to advance cancer diagnosis and treatment.
 GN investigators develop new technologies to better detect variants, deploy mechanistic studies to discover the functional consequences of variants and engage in translational efforts to exploit these variants for better prevention, early detection and therapy.

 Program members bring diverse and complementary skills to these collaborative efforts.
 Some specialize in omics-technology development, others specialize in computational approaches to decipher big data generated in cancer research, while others are experts in biological and mechanistic dissection of problems involving cancer genetics and epigenetics.
 GN investigators aim to advance the program's broad goals to better detect, characterize, and exploit cancer-relevant genetic and epigenetic mechanisms.
 Importantly, a common thread of the GN efforts is the seamless interactions between physician scientists, with active clinical roles, and scientists dedicated to dissecting cancer mechanisms.